 Magic words from Marshall, “I WILL PLAY”

-Wests Tigers superstar Benji Marshall has uttered the 3 words despairing fans were desperate to hear ahead of Friday nights sudden death semi-final against Canberra declaring, “I will play”.
+Ahead of Friday night’s sudden death semi-final against Canberra, Wests Tigers superstar Benji Marshall has uttered the three words that despairing fans were eager to hear: “I will play”.

-The Kiwi international limped out the Tigers heart-breaking golden point loss to the Roosters on Saturday night, with initial reports suggesting his season was over.
+The Kiwi international limped away from the heartbreaking golden point loss to the Roosters on Saturday night, with initial reports indicating that his season might be over.

-After scans showed the damage was not as bad as first thought, coupled with around the clock treatment over the next 5 days, Marshall is taking up his chances of running out onto Canberra Stadium.
+However, after scans revealed that the damage was not as severe as initially feared, combined with intensive treatment over the next five days, Marshall is optimistic about playing at Canberra Stadium.

 “I feel alright.
-I’ve had a few sleepless nights just trying to ice up and do everything I can to be right, ” he said at Tigers head quarters on Monday.
+I’ve had a few sleepless nights just trying to ice up and do everything I can to be right,” he stated at the Tigers headquarters on Monday.

 “I’m reasonably confident.
-It is just a matter of how much work I put into it and what I’m going to get out of it.”
+It depends on how much work I put into it and what I will gain from it.”

-“There is a premiership at stake and I will do everything I can.”
+“There’s a premiership at stake, and I will do everything in my power to make it happen.”

-“If I think I will be right game day, I will play.”
+“If I believe I will be ready by game day, I will be out there.”

-Marshall sat out a light training session on Monday morning and won’t run with the side this week.
-He will travel with the team to Canberra before an assessment will be made on his fitness shortly before kick-off.
+Marshall participated in a light training session on Monday morning but won’t practice with the team this week.
+He plans to travel with the team to Canberra, where a fitness assessment will be conducted shortly before kick-off.

-“Even if I can’t train this week, the coach has got enough faith in me to know that I’ll still be able to do the job.”
+“Even if I cannot train this week, the coach trusts me enough to know that I’ll still be able to perform my role.”

-The Tigers also have injury concerns over Geoff Daniela (hamstring), and Gareth Ellis (back), and Liam Fulton (knee).
+Additionally, the Tigers are dealing with injury issues concerning Geoff Daniela (hamstring), Gareth Ellis (back), and Liam Fulton (knee).

 Newsletter